Disorders of the Thyroid

 Pazopanib

-Even though they're pills, they're still strong medicines that can cause side effects.
+Even though the medicines are taken by mouth, they're still strong and can cause side effects.

 Some of the more common side effects of targeted therapy include: